George Grosse

 George R. Grosse (March 15, 1930 – June 3, 2016) was an American politician.
 He served as a Democratic member for the 15th district of the Florida House of Representatives.

 Life and career

 Grosse was born in Marietta, Florida.
 He attended Baldwin High School.

-In 1972, Grosse was elected to represent the 15th district of the Florida House of Representatives, succeeding Leon N. McDonald Sr. He served until 1977, when he was succeeded by George Crady.
+In 1972, Grosse was elected to represent the 15th district of the Florida House of Representatives, succeeding Leon McDonald.
+He served until 1977, when he was succeeded by George Crady.

 Grosse died on June 3, 2016, at the age of 86.